 Wonderfully located on St Heliers Bay Road, Grace Joel Village encompasses sweeping views of the bay and beyond.
-Features include architecturally designed independent townhouses and apartments, serviced apartments, and a state-of-the-art care centre that provides 97 care beds offering the best in resthome and hospital care.
+Features include architecturally designed independent townhouses and apartments, assisted-living apartments, and a state-of-the-art care centre that provides 97 care beds offering the best in resthome and hospital care.

 Amenities include an all-weather bowling green, petanque court, indoor heated swimming pool, spa, library, gym, hair and beauty salon, bar and shop.

 There is always something to do at the village, with activities and events to suit everyone; from organised events and shopping trips, to activities that inspire movement.
 It’s certainly a place where you can live life to the full.